Structural restrictions in local causal discovery: identifying direct causes of a target variable: Estimation

 where $n$ is the size of the random sample and $\widehat{pa}_Y$ is our score-based estimate from Section~\ref{Section_algorithm2} with $\lambda_1, \lambda_2>0, \lambda_3 = 0$, suitable estimation procedure, and HSIC independence measure. \end{proposition}

-The proof is in \hyperref[Proof of Proposition_consistency]{Appendix} \ref{Proof of Proposition_consistency}.
-If several sets are $\mathcal{F}$-plausible, the score-based algorithm provides no guarantees that $pa_Y$ will have the best score among them (as opposed to the ISD algorithm that outputs their intersection).
+The proof is in \hyperref[Proof of Proposition_consistency]{Appendix D}.
+If several sets are $\mathcal{F}$-plausible, the score-based algorithm provides no guarantees that the set $S=pa_Y$ will have the best score among them (as opposed to the ISD algorithm that outputs their intersection).

-At the population level, similar results can be easily stated for the ISD algorithm.
-Given that we have infinite data, a consistent estimation method for (\ref{equation_SID}), and a perfect independence test (“independence oracle”), ISD is correct in the sense that it outputs $\hat{S}_{\mathcal{F}_A}(Y) = S_{\mathcal{F}_A}(Y)$.
-This statement is made more precise in Lemma~\ref{lemmaISDconsistency} in \hyperref[lemmaISDconsistency]{Appendix} \ref{Section_proofs}.